swannodette/swannodette.github.com/_posts/2015-12-23-year-in-review.md

 allowfullscreen></iframe>

-If you had told me I would be running a robust dialect of Clojure on my phone 4 years ago I would have laughed in disbelief.
+If you had told me I would be running a robust dialect of Clojure on my iOS device four years ago I would have laughed in disbelief.

 ## Parinfer